mcosovic/GBP_noisy_linear_systems/README.md

    - **user.mean** - the mean value of virtual factor nodes;
    - **user.vari** - the variance value of the virtual factor nodes;

-Note: The virtual factor node is a singly-connected factor node used if the variable node xi is not directly observed.
+Note: The virtual factor node is a singly-connected factor node used if the variable node x is not directly observed.
 In a usual scenario,  without prior knowledge, the variance of virtual factor nodes tend to infinity.

 ## More information: